vcortez29/msac-lab6/exercise06.md

 8. Commit the changes (short commit message included on command line)

-        git commit -m "Add more fruit to the list"
+        git commit -m "Added more fruit to the list"

 9. Check status

         git status

-10. Which of these steps could be omitted?
+10. Which of the steps could be omitted?

 11. Why might it be a bad idea to omit them?

-12. Repeat the above steps to add a new list (e.g. vegetables.txt)
+12. Repeat the above steps to add a new file with the name `vegetables.txt`

-13. Create a subdirectory and a new list in the subdirectory (e.g. equipment/appliances.txt) and repeat the above steps to commit the new file.
+13. Create a subdirectory named `equipment` and a new file named `appliances.txt` in that subdirectory

+14. Repeat the above steps to commit the new file and directory

-14. Repeat the above steps 1-9, adding to each of your files a few lines at a time, until you can easily do the steps without referring to this sheet
+15. Repeat the above steps 1-9, adding data to each of your files a few lines at a time, until you can easily do the steps without referring to the steps.
+You may want to add vegetables to the vegetables file, and appliances to the appliances - or vice versa